nandannmenon/lib-manage-sys/README.md

 # Library Management System

 A full-featured web-based Library Management System built using Django and Django REST Framework.
-This system allows libraries to manage books, members, transactions, and administrative operations in a streamlined and efficient manner.
+This system allows libraries to manage books, members and administrative operations in a streamlined and efficient manner.

 ---